How Paul Rudd landed on the cover of People's Sexiest Man Alive: 'He was baffled' - KTVZ

 CNN: How does your choice fit into the current moment?

-Wakeford: “We want stability.
+“We want stability.
 And we want safety and we want comfort.
-Like the last two years have been so disconcerting.
-But we also want to laugh and he’s a good guy, always in on the joke.
-And so self-deprecating, and just meeting him, he’s just has such an amazing energy and yes, he’s cute in real life.”
+The last two years have been so disconcerting.
+But we also want to laugh and he’s a good guy, always in on the joke and so self-deprecating.
+Meeting him, he has such an amazing energy and yes, he’s cute in real life.”

 CNN: So it’s his overall factor?